astsu777/dwm/README.md

 * Only active tags are visible (9 are available)
 * Resizable gaps between screen edges and windows that can be toggled/resized with key bindings
 * Multiple layouts are available: tile (master/stack), monocle, bottom stack + horizontal, centered master, spiral, dwindle, deck, grid (+ horizontal) and floating
-* A simple status bar configured with a BASH script.
-The different scripts for the bar are not included in this repo but can be found [here](https://github.com/GSquad934/dotfiles/tree/master/local/bin/statusbar). <u>**Note**</u>: these scripts must be in your *$PATH* for the status bar to work.
-The script called *dwmbar* is the one triggering the status bar (add it to your *.xinitrc*)
 * Adjustable bar height
 * Ability to configure different layouts per tag
 * Window swallowing.
 Example: a GUI program launched from the terminal will result in the terminal window to be hidden